adap/flower/examples/weldon-on-camelyon/README.md

 python sim.py --data-path=./data --pool-size=2 --num-rounds=10 --num-gpus=0.5 --num-cpus=2
 ```
 This command will run an FL simulation with 2 clients for 10 rounds.
-Note that this will assign 2xCPUs and 50% of the GPU's VRAM to each client
+Note that this will assign 2xCPUs and 50% of the GPU's VRAM to each client.
 This means that you can have 2 concurrent clients on each GPU.

 ### Expected Results